Natural patterns and human responses in Daniel Minter’s Universe of Freedom Making

 Close to the land, weeding by hand

-He describes a childhood where the entire sustenance of the community came directly from the earth.
+Daniel Minter describes a childhood where the sustenance of the community came directly from the earth.
 “You grew a lot of your own food.
 My father had fields that were in different places and I worked on those.
 I also worked in the fields of other black farmers to help get their crops in.
 Picked peas, hoed leaves out of cotton and corn fields.
 And most of the weeding was done by hand.”

 Weeding by hand!
 No herbicides.
 True agroecology before it acquired that fancy name.

-“We always had a big food garden.
-Almost everybody in the town had a plot in their yard where they grew lots of cucumbers or watermelons.
+“We always had a big food garden,” Minter says.
+“Almost everybody in the town had a plot in their yard where they grew lots of cucumbers or watermelons.
 And other people might grow lots of eggplants and tomatoes.
 The foods of the summer were different from the foods of the winter.
 In the summer, we had fresh cobblers, black-eyed peas, and butter beans—everything was fresh.
 And in the winter you'd have dried peas, and if you made a cobbler, it was gonna be from canned peaches.
 And folks had a yard hog that was slaughtered in the wintertime.”

 “What about a cauldron?”
-I asked, imagining the big pots used to boil pigs to remove the hairs.
+I asked, imagining the big pots used to boil pork to remove the hairs.
 Minter was remembering another use of the big black kettle in the yard: “That's what my momma washed clothes in.”
 His mother had 12 children.
 Super woman!
 Minter associates his mother with Yemoja, who in Yoruba philosophy, is associated with motherhood, the sea, rivers and the moon..

 Daniel Minter is the last generation to come out of the full traditional black southern culture that includes wood carving.
 When he was growing up in the 1960s, “it was more like the 1940s or ‘30s” there, he says.
 Now Minter is an energetic culture-carrier and preservationist of old traditions.